Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/README.md

 | MI-MCF        | -                | -                | -                | >1440                    |
 | **OSCAR**     | **39.49 ± 1.77** | **26.30 ± 0.89** | **29.01 ± 1.17** | **1.26**                 |

-Standard multi-label causal discovery are not well adapted to high-dimensional event sequences, which they cannot solve in a reasonable amount of time.
+Standard multi-label causal discovery methods are not well adapted to high-dimensional event sequences, as they cannot solve in a reasonable amount of time.
-Moreoever, it is easier to provide explaination for an operator per-sample on an unobserved data (one-shot) rather than solving the complete causal discovery problem across all the observational data (especially when having a lot of # event types and labels).
-Results might appear poor, however error patterns (labels) are imbalanced and getting refined over time by domain expert, making more difficult to extract the correct Markov Boundary, especially in a one-shot manner.
+Moreover, it is easier to provide explanation for an operator per-sample on unobserved data (one-shot) rather than solving the complete causal discovery problem across all the observational data (especially when having a lot of # event types and labels).
+Results might appear poor, however, error patterns (labels) are imbalanced and getting refined over time by a domain expert, making it more difficult to extract the correct Markov Boundary, especially in a one-shot manner.

-### Graph exemples for vehicles diagnostics
+### Graph examples for vehicle diagnostics

 ![graph1](https://github.com/Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/blob/main/imgs/3Capture.PNG)
 ![graph2](https://github.com/Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/blob/main/imgs/Capture4.PNG)